Kettle, AM., Aubrey, K., 2015.

 |Venue:||Craft Now, Shipley Art Gallery, Gateshead;, Collect, Saatchi Gallery London ;VAS:T, Scottish Royal Academy of Art, Edinburgh;|

-The research examines the use of thread as a narrative construct to chronicle two moments of linked personal and political drama in Greece between 2013- 2015.
+The research examines the use of thread as a narrative construct to chronicle two moments of linked political drama in Greece between 2013- 2015.
 Two monumental artefacts were produced titled 'Golden Dawn' and 'The Dog Loukanikos and the Cat's Cradle', coinciding with the general elections in Greece and the UK with wider debate over European unity, austerity and authority.
 They were exhibited in eight international galleries; the Crafts Council's Collect at the Saatchi Gallery, London in 2014, 2015, the Scottish National Academy (funded as invited artist), the Rijswick Museum, Holland.
 'Golden Dawn' was acquired by Shipley Art Gallery, Gateshead, by the Northern Rock Foundation.
 Commentary in the Wall Street Journal USA (2014) identified its significance as the sole politically motivated craft commentary at Collect.